A Computational Theory of Learning Flexible Reward-Seeking Behavior with Place Cells: Discussion

 \section{Discussion}

-We have drawn inspiration from many neuroscience experiments and provided an integrative theory on how various information processing mechanisms in brains support the efficient learning of flexible reward-seeking behavior.
-Such a systematic view about brains is beneficial to the design of neuroscience-inspired artificial intelligence.
-We have shown that incorporating neuroscientific understandings about learning, memory and motivation into the design loop of an artificial agent is important for building artificial intelligence that matches the behavioral performance of animals.
+We have drawn inspiration from many neuroscience experiments and provided an integrative theory on how various information processing mechanisms in rodent brains support the efficient learning of flexible reward-seeking behavior.
+Such a systematic view about rodent brains is beneficial to the design of neuroscience-inspired artificial intelligence \cite{Hassabis2017}.
+We have shown that incorporating neuroscientific insights about learning, memory and motivation into the design loop of an artificial agent is important toward building artificial intelligence that matches the behavioral performance of animals.

 Several works \cite{Sorscher2019, Cueva2018, Banino2018} trained recurrent neural networks (RNN) to perform path integration tasks in square environments.
 After the RNN correctly predicts positions from velocities, the firing fields of the hidden units of the RNN show grid-like patterns.
 The formation of grid patterns in these works typically requires some conditions, such as square environments without obstacles, place cells with firing fields given by the difference of Gaussians, special regularizations, etc. For a complex maze environment without these conditions satisfied, there is no guarantee that grid patterns will emerge.
-We leave the study of how place cell firing fields in a complex maze are formed from grid cell activations for our future work.
+We leave the study of how grid-like patterns might emerge from RNN-based path integration in complex mazes for our future work.
 The work \cite{Banino2018} further fed the activations of RNN hidden units into another RNN for representing the policy and value function in actor-critic based RL.
-Similar to the DQN-based baselines, learning reward-seeking behavior with the actor-critic RL is inefficient and the learned behavior is inflexible to change of the rewarding location or the spatial layout.
+Similar to the DQN-based baselines, learning reward-seeking behavior with the actor-critic RL is inefficient and the learned behavior is inflexible to changes of the rewarding location or the spatial layout.